 I decided to sign up for a three-day TM training where I learned to focus on a mantra—allowing other thoughts to come and go—for 20 minutes a day, twice a day.
 For three months, I carved out time, getting up early in the morning and sneaking off to a deserted corner of the office every single afternoon.
 (Yes, I was that person.)
 I was consistent and disciplined, devoting 40 minutes daily to a practice that's been proven to work for everyone from at-risk kids to the U.S. military.

 And in the end?
 Nothing changed.
 It still felt like a struggle, and I didn't notice any real difference in my well-being or anxiety levels.
 Was I doomed to be a meditation failure?
 Is it possible that some people just can't "do" mindfulness?
 Curious, I reached out to some of the top experts to find out if I was alone—and to hear their advice.

-Here’s what to do when meditation just isn’t working for you.
+Here's what to do when meditation doesn't work for you

 Experiment, experiment, experiment

 Mindfulness, the practice of cultivating an awareness of and gratitude for the present moment, dates back to 2,500-year-old Buddhist psychology.
 Surley, if people have been practicing this for thousands of years, I too can do it...right?
 The first person I reached out to was Lodro Rinzler, chief spiritual officer of MNDFL, New York City's first drop-in meditation studio.
 They have 30 different teachers—all with different styles.
 His take?
 "I don't think it's that meditation isn't for you...maybe it's just that TM isn't for you."

 "It's like this," he continued.
 "When I was a kid, someone gave me a violin and said they thought I'd be really good at it.
 I tried it for a few months, but it wasn't for me.
 But maybe if someone had said, 'Here's a violin, a piano, drums, and a guitar,' I would have found an instrument I connected with and stuck with it."